March 20, 2018

 One of the first things that will happen when you first transition to a plant-based diet is that your friends and family (and even mere acquaintances) will suddenly locate their nutrition degree in the back of their closet.
 Remember, everyone is talking about protein and is an expert.
 But you might be shocked to realize that even the Centers for Disease Control and Prevention do not believe anyone is in danger of protein deficiency, including vegans.

-Too much Protein causes illness
+Too much Protein can cause illness

 Overeating protein is associated with obesity, diabetes, heart disease, and many cancers, and truth be known, why are we focused on one source of macronutrients instead of the entire picture?
 No one asked where you got your fiber when you were chowing down on that steak.
 Fiber is something most people do not consume enough of, with the average American consuming about a third of their daily requirements.
 View The Protein Myth from one of the most respected sources of medical information available.